alainfurter/ios-blocks-game/README.md

 # ios-blocks-game
-A simple game moving around block in order set one free.
+<b>A simple game moving around block in order set one free.</b>

+This game was published in the iOS AppStore.
+Code now open sourced.